-\I recognise that it can be difficult to reasonably and reliably determine the market value of holidays when they were taken a long time ago and might not have been available on the open market.
-So, if it isn't practical or possible to determine the market value of the holidays Mr and Mrs A took using their Fractional Points, deducting the relevant annual management charges (that correspond to the year(s) in which one or more holidays were taken) payable under the Purchase Agreement seems to me to be a practical and proportionate alternative in order to reasonably reflect their usage.
+I recognise that it can be difficult to reasonably and reliably determine the market value of holidays when they were taken a long time ago and might not have been available on the open market.
+So, if it isn't practical or possible to determine the market value of the holidays Mr and Mrs A took using the Fractional Points associated with the March 2015 purchase, deducting the relevant annual management charges (that correspond to the year(s) in which one or more holidays were taken) payable under the Purchase Agreement seems to me to be a practical and proportionate alternative in order to reasonably reflect their usage.

-- (4) Simple interest at 8% per annum should be added to each of the Net Repayments from the date each one was made until the date the Lender settles this complaint. - (5) The Lender should remove any adverse information recorded on Mr A's credit file in connection with the Credit Agreement.

-If Mr and Mrs A's Fractional Club membership is still in place at the time of this decision, as long as they agree to hold the benefit of their interest in the Allocated Property for the Lender (or assign it to the Lender if that can be achieved), the Lender must indemnify them against all ongoing liabilities as a result of their Fractional Club membership.
+- (4) Simple interest at 8% per annum should be added to each of the Net Repayments from the date each one was made until the date the Lender settles this complaint. - (5) The Lender should remove any adverse information recorded on Mr and Mrs A credit files in connection with the Credit Agreement. - (6) If Mr and Mrs A's Fractional Club membership is still in place at the time of this decision, as long as they agree to hold the benefit of their interest in the Allocated Property for the Lender (or assign it to the Lender if that can be achieved), the Lender must indemnify them against all ongoing liabilities as a result of their Fractional Club membership.